Introduction to Notes from Underground

 - Rational Thinking: The main argument of the underground man is that human beings are not rational creatures and that human history is full of irrationality.
 Even the best interests of man are not served if everybody claims to be so, for if it would be based on scientific thinking, then it is not free will, and if it is free will, it would be irrational.
 The best example that he presents is his self-contradiction that he contradicts every other argument that he himself presents.
 For example, he faces the choice when he thinks about Zverkov whether he should visit him and the same goes when he tries to invite Liza.

 - Suffering: The theme of self-loathing is almost similar to the theme of suffering, for the underground man enjoys making him suffer from his self-loathing.
 He hates himself and hates others.
 Even in his fantasy, he tries to irritate others while he teases his schoolfellows and whomever he meets in the real world.
-When he meets Liza, he brings her to tears by spitting venom on her at her situation.
+When he meets Liza, he brings her to tears by degrading her at the situation she was in.